-Importing foreign technology in its entirety may not do the trick but abilit y to adapt it to local environment.
-This brings in the importance of skilled manpower to fix the technology.
-Japan immediately after the Second World War adapted technology from Africa, to their environment through skilled man-power and today Japan is a force to reckon with technological y.
+Importing foreign technology in its entirety may not do the trick but ability to adapt it to local environment.
+This brings in the importance of skilled manpower fix the technology. to Japan immediately after the Second World War adapted technology from Africa, to their Environment through skilled man-power and today Japan is a force to reckon with technologically.
 So less developed countries should find ways of developing their own technology if they find adapting imported ones expensive so as to have a long lasting growth.
 This is because technological progress has direct impact on productivity of factors of production.
+Does the appropriateness of population policy affect the economic growth of a nation?

-Population Policy
+5. Population Policy

 Less developed countries in order to grow need an appropriate population policy.
 This is borne out of the dire consequences of rapid population growth.
 Though, it is not a crime to have a high population growth, as it will create necessary market in the economy that would also stimulate growth.
-A rapid population growth will require a much higher rate of growth of national output in order to raise per capita output hence this will be fal in g thereby signaling poor economic situation.
+A rapid population growth will require a much higher rate of growth of national output in order to raise per capita output hence this will be falling thereby signaling poor economic situation.

-With recent improved health facilities in most less developed countries (courtesy of WHO and UNICEF), there is increased survival rate of children at birth, this results in large proportion of children in the population of third world countries.
+With recent improved health facilities in most less developed countries (courtesy WHO of and UNICEF), there is increased survival rate of children at birth, this results in large proportion of children in the population of third world countries.

-This large proportion raises the dependency ratio which registers its effect on the productive capacity of the economy.
-Having the right disposition in the population composition is what will help the less developed countries to grow.
+This dependency large proportion raises the ratio which capacity registers its effect on the productive of the disposition in the population economy.
+Having the right composition is what will help the less developed countries to grow.
 Thus, the essence of appropriate population policy, which the country can develop, that will be beneficial to their growth should be embraced.
-For example, more vigorous efforts are required to reduce population growth in the developing nations, especially Africa and South Asia, urgent need to strengthen programmes of family planning, female illiteracy, fertility reduction, maternal and child health care.
-This is more important now than ever going by the world demographic report which shows that the share of the developing nations in world population has grown from 69% in 1960 to 78% by 2000 and it is expected to reach 84% by 2025.
+For example, more vigorous efforts are required to reduce population in the developing nations, especially and growth Africa Asia, urgent need to strengthen programmes of South family female illiteracy, fertility reduction, maternal and child planning, health care.
+This is more important now than ever going by the world report which shows that the Share demographic of the developing nations world population has grown From 69% in 1960 to 78% by 2000 and it is expected to reach 84% by 2025.
 While developed nation population is shrinking from 31% to 22% in 2000 and expected to shrink to 16% by 2025.

-Creative and Dynamic Entrepreneurship (Risk Bearers)
+6. Creative and Dynamic Entrepreneurship (Risk Bearers)

 Dynamic entrepreneurs who can take risk in productive industries rather than commence will also play a major role in promoting economic growth.
 Besides their traditional roles of coordinating, organizing, planning and directing function as a factor of production, a creative entrepreneur should try new method of production to increase his profit share.

 As a result these entrepreneurs will have to take new risk and be pace setters with the hope of maximizing profit.
 The extent he can risk, the higher the profit and this will equally reflect in growth of National output.